Flagg Coal Company 75

-Flagg Coal Company 75 is an steam locomotive built for the Flagg Coal Company in 1930.
-Restored and owned by John and Byron Gramling, the engine was loaned in 2002 to the Steam Railroading Institute in Owosso, Michigan where it is used for demonstrations and for powering train rides and excursions.
+Flagg Coal Company 75 is an "Switcher" type steam locomotive, built for the Flagg Coal Company in December 1930 by the Vulcan Iron Works.
+It is owned by John and Byron Gramling, the engine was loaned in 2002 to the Steam Railroading Institute in Owosso, Michigan where it is used for demonstrations and for powering train rides and excursions.
 Originally numbered Flagg Coal Company 2, the locomotive's number was changed to 75 when it was sold to the Solvay Process Quarry in 1935.
 It never actually wore "Flagg Coal Company 75" during its service life.

 History

-FCC No. 75 went into service in December 1930 as No. 2 for the Flagg Coal Company of Avoca, Pennsylvania, where it was used as a switch engine.
-In 1935 it was sold to the Solvay Process Co. in Jamesville, New York, and renumbered No. 75.
-It was then used to push 4-wheel hopper cars from the steam shovel to the crusher at the rock quarry.
-In the early 1950s the Solvay Process Co. replaced the 0-4-0s like No. 75 with trucks and dieselized the handling of finished crushed stone with two GE 80 tonners, No. 5 and No. 6. (#6 now belongs to the Central NY Chapter, NRHS along with former Solvay Process Co.
-Alco 0-4-0 # 53).
+No. 75 was built in December 1930 by the Vulcan Iron Works as No. 2 for the Flagg Coal Company of Avoca, Pennsylvania, where it was primarily used as a switcher engine.
+In 1935, it was sold to the Solvay Process Co. in Jamesville, New York, where it was renumbered to No. 75.
+It would continue to work in revenue service until 1953 when it was retired and put into storage.

-In 1954, No. 75 and twelve other locomotives were sold to Dr. Groman and his planned Rail City Museum in Sandy Pond, New York.
-The locomotive remained there until 1991 when John and Barney Gramling purchased it to restore it to operating condition.
-The father-son duo fully disassembled the locomotive, moved it to their shop in Ashley, Indiana and over the course of the following ten years returned it to service.
-In 2002 John and Barney loaned the locomotive to the Steam Railroading Institute where it was used for demonstrations and to power steam excursions.
+That same year, No. 75 was sold along with several other locomotives to Dr. Groman for his planned Rail City Museum in Sandy Pond, New York.
+Although No. 75 never operated at the museum, it sat in storage outside for several years rusting away until 1991, when John and Barney Gramling purchased it to restore it to operating condition.
+The father-son duo fully disassembled the locomotive and moved it to their shop in Ashley, Indiana.
+After ten years of restoration work, No. 75 returned to service in October 2001.
+In 2002, John and Barney leased it to the Steam Railroading Institute, where it was used for demonstrations and excursions.

-Flagg Coal #75 posed for a photo line up.
+In July 2009, No. 75 traveled to Owosso, Michigan to participate in Train Festival 2009, along with seven other locomotives including Pere Marquette 1225, Nickel Plate Road 765, Southern Pacific 4449, Little River Railroad 110, Leviathan 63, Little River Railroad 1 and Viscose Company 6.